Introduction

 DHCP works on the DORA Process (DISCOVER – OFFER – REQUEST – ACKNOWLEDGEMENT).

-• Discover: The client discovers the DHCP
+- Discover: The client discovers the DHCP

-• Offer: The client is offered some IPs to choose from by DHCP
+- Offer: The client is offered some IPs to choose from by DHCP

-• Request: After selecting an IP, the client requests DHCP to confirm it
+- Request: After selecting an IP, the client requests DHCP to confirm it

-• Acknowledgement: A confirmation is sent by DHCP by sending a DHCP pack to the client.
+- Acknowledgement: A confirmation is sent by DHCP by sending a DHCP pack to the client.

 Q3.
-What information can a DHCP provide to the Host?
+What is a DHCP Client?

-Q5.
+Q6.
 What is the DHCP decline message?

 The client notifies the server via a DHCP decline message that the network address is already in use (already assigned to another device).

-Q6.
+Q7.
 Can DHCP prevent unauthorized laptops from using a network that uses DHCP for dynamic addressing?

 No, DHCP is not capable of distinguishing between a permanent MAC address and the address by the user.
 So, it cannot stop unauthorized access to a network and cannot control the IP addresses used by users.

-Q7.
+Q8.
 What is an IP lease?

 DHCP provides an IP to a client for eight days only.
 After eight days, that IP is taken from the client, and they have to ask for new IP from DHCP.
 This is known as an IP lease.